yuulinan/yuulinan.github.io/README.md

-# Eren Bilen, PhD Candidate in Economics
+# Eren Bilen

-Here are the files to generate my personal website. <br/> <br/>
+Hi!
+I'm a PhD Candidate in Economics at the University of South Carolina, expected to graduate in May 2021. <br/> <br/>
 My research interests are in Applied Microeconomics, Tournaments, Health Economics <br/><br/>